wacncontent/CustomizeTool/removeCommentOutput2/articles/service-bus/service-bus-dotnet-hybrid-app-using-service-bus-relay.md

 ## Make your application ready to deploy to Azure

-You can deploy your application to an Azure cloud service or to an Azure Website.
-To learn more about the difference between Websites and cloud services, see [Azure Execution Models][executionmodels].
-To learn how to deploy the application to an Azure Website, see [Deploying an ASP.NET Web Application to an Azure Website](/develop/net/tutorials/get-started/).
+You can deploy your application to an Azure cloud service or to an Azure website.
+To learn more about the difference between websites and cloud services, see [Azure Execution Models][executionmodels].
+To learn how to deploy the application to an Azure website, see [Deploying an ASP.NET Web Application to an Azure Website](/develop/net/tutorials/get-started/).
 This section contains detailed steps for deploying the application to an Azure cloud service.

 To deploy your application to a cloud service, you'll add a cloud service project deployment project to the solution.
 The deployment project contains configuration information that is needed to properly run your application in the cloud.